What is multimedia journalism?

-Print journalists, radio journalists, TV journalists – the old demarkation lines that separated them have gone forever and we’re all multimedia journalists now.
+Print journalists, radio journalists, TV journalists – the old demarcation lines that separated them have gone forever and every publication and broadcaster has become a multimedia platform.

-Firstly, technology has made journalists more productive.
+Technology has made journalists more productive.
 There are millions of pages of research at your fingertips, meaning reporters can work quicker and more efficiently than ever before.
-It’s easier to file and the internet gives journalist the luxury of unlimited space to develop stories, perhaps go into deeper background detail, which is something that doesn’t exist in newspapers.

 News Associates trainees will all receive training in video journalism and every trainee will be expected to contribute a minimum of one broadcast item to their portfolio.